Keoladeo National Park: History

-To be included on the World Heritage List, sites must be of outstanding universal value and meet at least one out of ten selection criteria.
-These criteria are explained in the Operational Guidelines for the Implementation of the World Heritage Convention which, besides the text of the convention, is the main working tool on World Heritage.
-The criteria are regularly revised by the committee to reflect the evolution of the World Heritage concept itself.
-The UNESCO convention for listing goes on to explain the criteria the selection of Keoladeo Ghana National Park as a World Heritage Site under the Natural Criteria iv of Operational Guidelines 2002 and the description which follows is that the park is a "Habitat of rare and endangered species.
-The park is a wetland of international importance for migratory waterfowl.
+Keoladeo National Park was made a World Heritage Site in 1985, under criterion iv.
+The justification provided was that the park is a "...wetland of international importance for migratory waterfowl.
 It is the wintering ground for the rare Siberian crane and habitat for large numbers of resident nesting birds".
-According to the revised Operational Guidelines of 2005, the park falls under Criteria (x) which states that to be conferred the status of World Heritage, the site should "contain the most important and significant natural habitats for in-site conservation of biological diversity, including those containing threatened species of outstanding universal value from the point of view of science or conservation".
+When the criteria were updated in 2005, the park fell under Criteria (x) which states that to be conferred the status of World Heritage, the site should "contain the most important and significant natural habitats for in-site conservation of biological diversity, including those containing threatened species of outstanding universal value from the point of view of science or conservation".